 You'll proceed with this pattern anywhere from 2-6 weeks usually, with 3-4 weeks being the most common length of coin collections.
-With that data, you should be able to extrapolate out the income for the month and verify the seller's reported income.
+With that data, you should be able to extrapolate the income for the month and verify the seller's reported income.

 As always, if there are discrepancies you'll want to get to the root of them.
 You may need to correct your math, renegotiate, or back out of the deal altogether.

-The third way to verify a laundromat's income is through obtaining a paper trail from the seller.
+The third way to verify a laundromat's income is by obtaining a paper trail from the seller.
 If they use a card system this will make it easy.
 However, most laundromats still don't have any kind of card system.

 Other documents you can request to help you verify income are the business taxes and bank deposit statements.
 The sellers may or may not give you access to this information but you can always ask.
 If they refuse to disclose those documents, it's not necessarily a deal-breaker, but it is a signal to proceed with caution and be extra diligent.

 Make verifying income and managing your business much easier using the business-in-a-box solution, Cents.
-The precision with which you can pinpoint a laundromat's income and the ease of management directly correlates to an increase in the laundromat's value.
+The precision with which you can pinpoint a laundromat's income and ease of management directly correlates to an increase in the laundromat's value.
 So plan ahead and try Cents.